 Here are 9 reasons to keep a rooster in your flock!

 1. Guard… Roosters?

-Believe it or not, roosters are actually very protective.
+Believe it or not, roosters are very protective.
 They act as the guardian of their flock, making sure that everything is running smoothly.
-Since chickens have lots of predators, a rooster will constantly be on alert, vigilantly watching the ground and sky.
+Since chickens have many predators, a rooster will constantly be alert, vigilantly watching the ground and sky.
 And they are great at their job, if they spot something that seems off or worries them, they immediately sound the alarm, and guide the hens and chicks into a safe place.
 If the predator gets too close, the rooster will not back down and hide, they will fight to the death.
 This is especially true if you have chicks in your flock.

 2. Fertilized Eggs

 If you want to keep growing your flock and want cute baby chicks running around in your backyard, a rooster is crucial.
 Roosters fertilize the eggs of your hens.
 This does not mean that the eggs your hens produce from now will be inedible.
 If you keep collecting your eggs every day, nothing will happen, you won’t find a baby chick while cooking.
 This does mean that if you have broody hens, a rooster, and skip collection, you can expect a chick!

 If you’ve never seen a chicken do his shuffle dance, you are missing out.
 It is a sight to behold.
 The shuffle dance consists of the rooster dropping one wing while taking short little steps in front of a hen to get her attention.
 This dance is not just for the rooster to woo his hens.
 He also does this to establish his dominance against the hens and other roosters.
 If you have a close bond with your flock, especially your rooster, he might even start dancing for you!

 4. Order and Harmony